 Determine what your teaching style is

-Do you like to take a more structured approach, with an outline and lesson plans?
+Do you prefer a more structured approach, with an outline and lesson plans?
 Or do you prefer a less regimented teaching style that’s more open-ended?

-No matter what your teaching style is, remember that it doesn’t have to fit just one curriculum perfectly–and there are plenty of options out there!
+No matter what your teaching style is, remember that it doesn’t have to fit just one curriculum perfectly–and plenty of options exist!

 Set a budget

 It’s important to know your budget.
 Some curricula are extremely affordable, while others are outright astronomical.
-Knowing your budget will help you deter from impulse buying and make sure you get the best deal possible.
+Knowing your budget will help you deter impulse buying and ensure you get the best deal possible.

-You can easily find used homeschool curriculum on Facebook and eBay if you don’t want to make a big commitment, or if your budget is flexible enough, consider picking up a few different curriculums that meet your needs so you have options.
+You can easily find used homeschool curricula on Facebook and eBay if you don’t want to make a big commitment, or if your budget is flexible enough, consider picking up a few different curriculums that meet your needs, so you have options.

 Look for a curriculum that is aligned with your state standards

-Depending on which state you live in, you may have to align what you teach in your homeschool with their standards to continue homeschooling.
-Some states are very flexible with homeschooling, while others have more restrictions, so it’s really important to research your state’s laws to understand what their requirements are.
+Depending on your state, you may have to align what you teach in your homeschool with their standards to continue homeschooling.
+Some states are very flexible with homeschooling, while others have more restrictions, so it’s really important to research your state’s laws to understand their requirements.

 Find a curriculum that matches the topics you want to teach

-Perhaps you’d like your kids to study Latin or maybe you want to teach your kids about the Holocaust.
-Whatever it is, make sure that the curriculum contains content and lessons for those specific topics.
-Some folks like to refer to The Well-Trained Mind to help guide them on what to teach each year, while others prefer to delve into topics based on what their children are interested in.
+Perhaps you’d like your kids to study Latin, or maybe you want to teach your kids about the Holocaust.
+Whatever it is, ensure the curriculum contains content and lessons for those specific topics.
+Some folks like to refer to The Well-Trained Mind to help guide them on what to teach each year, while others prefer to delve into topics based on their children’s interests.

 Read reviews and ask other homeschoolers about their favorite curricula

-You may have friends already homeschooling and most likely they’ll be more than happy to share their knowledge and experiences with homeschooling.
+You may have friends already homeschooling; most likely, they’ll be more than happy to share their knowledge and experiences with homeschooling.
 You can also ask these friends to borrow their curriculum to see if it’ll work for your family.

 It’s also wise to read reviews on curricula before deciding which one is best for you.
 Cathy Duffy Reviews is a great starting point for when you begin your search.